muratk5n/thirdwave/en/README.md

 ---

-Data from a UN agency, at least some vaguely proper data is there this time, but they put each year in a seperate Excel sheet.
-Brother, why do some people are so against a single flat file with everything?
-I had to write bunch of extra "preprocessing" code to combine stuff.
-Do a simple file.
-Put it on Github so it is version controlled.
-This is all easy stuff.
+Data from a UN agency, at least some vaguely proper data is there this time, but every year's data is in a seperate Excel sheet. ??.
+I had to write extra "preprocessing" code to combine stuff.
+Keep it simple.
+Put data on Github so it is version controlled.

 ---